thatkid662/Timetable-Checker/README.md

 ## How to use
 Download the latest release
-Extract it to your Documents folder (it should look like Documents/timetablecheck
+Extract it to your Documents folder (it should look like ~/Documents/timetablecheck)
-Run 'install-dependencies' **CURRENTLY REQUIRES XCODE COMMAND-LINE TOOLS**
+Run 'install-dependencies.app' **CURRENTLY REQUIRES XCODE COMMAND-LINE TOOLS**
 Take screenshots of your timetable and put them in resources.
 Name them a.png and b.png for the respective weeks.
 Pin Timetable Checker to your dock (if you want)
+Run it and enjoy!

+## Alternatively if you don't have xcode command line tools
+Download the latest release
+Extract it to your Documents folder (it should look like ~/Documents/timetablecheck)
+Run 'install-dependencies.app' and ignore the install command-line tools prompt
+Click OK to the 'Do you want to install python?' prompt
+Wait for it to finish and install python
+Right-click on your folder, navigate to 'Services' and click 'New terminal tab at folder'
+Copy and run this command: `python3 install-dependencies.py`
+Take screenshots of your timetable and put them in resources.
+Name them a.png and b.png for the respective weeks.
+Pin Timetable Checker.app to your dock (if you want)
 Run it and enjoy!